To ensure the continued health and well-being of our customers and our employees, City Hall is closed to the public until further notice.

 The most common codes or violations that are evaluated when conducting inspections are those that can be easily addressed by property owners so the tragedy of fire can be avoided.
 Some of these include: having fire extinguishers and making sure they are serviced once a year, using proper electrical wiring and components, having proper exits and keeping them clear, and properly storing flammable liquids.

-Please click here to view a letter from the Fire Marshal that includes a listing of local and state fire code requirements.
+Please click here to view a Letter from Fire Marshal that includes a listing of local and state fire code requirements.
 It shows the most common fire code violations and can be used by property owners as a checklist to ensure the safety of their businesses.

-Developments, such as housing tracts and shopping centers, are processed through the Planning Department and usually generate a Conditional Use Permit (CUP), which is then reviewed by all departments involved.
+Developments, such as housing tracts and shopping centers, are processed through the Planning Division of the Community Development Department and usually generate a Conditional Use Permit (CUP), which is then reviewed by all departments involved.
 Each department puts in its specific requirements which creates a procedural roadmap for the development.

 Fire Department requirements relate to emergency vehicle access, fire suppression and notification systems, soil remediation with structural protection, and may include special systems such as a liquid hydrogen facility or power plant modifications.